leotrs/erdos/content/graphs/nodes_edges.md

 Graph Theory[](#graph-theory)
 : The field of mathematics concerned with the study of graphs is called **graph theory**.
-Network Science relies heavily in graph theory, as every network can be represented as a graph.
+Network Science relies heavily on graph theory, as every network is represented by a graph.

 ![Couldn't load image](/images/nodes_edges_example.png A graph with four nodes and four edges.)